nostrumbiodiscovery/pele_platform/build_docs/source/changelog/index.rst

 - Added support for Open Force Field 2.0.

-- Introduced automated selection of cluster conditions for AdaptivePELE.
+- Introduced automated selection of cluster conditions for AdaptivePELE with the new preequilibration stage.

+- Induced fit exhaustive is renamed to induced fit long.

 - Fixed SameFileError exception raised during ligand parametrization.